Difegue/LANraragi/tools/Documentation/advanced-usage/network-interfaces.md

 Once you have your string ready, you can assign it to the environment variable `LRR_NETWORK`.
 It'll be picked up automagically.

+{% hint style="info" %}
+If you're using Docker, remember to mount your cert and keys to a path reachable by the container:
+The arguments above will resolve within the container's filesystem!
+{% endhint %}

 ## Source Installs

 ```bash